Chair, Global Service Institute at Long Island University

 Rita Cosby is one of the most recognized and respected broadcasters in America who has attained an extraordinary level of success in multiple arenas that few in the media landscape have achieved.

-Born in Brooklyn, she is a renowned Emmy-winning TV host, veteran correspondent and multiple best selling author, who anchored highly rated primetime shows on Fox News Channel and MSNBC, and has secured exclusive interviews with more than twenty world leaders, including six U.S. Presidents.
+Born in Brooklyn, she is a renowned Emmy-winning TV host, veteran correspondent and multiple best selling author, who anchored highly rated primetime shows on Fox News Channel and MSNBC, and has secured exclusive interviews with more than twenty world leaders, including seven U.S. Presidents.
 In recent years, she has served as a frequent guest host on HLN/CNN and as a special correspondent for the CBS syndicated newsmagazine Inside Edition.

 Legend of the Year